aiscience-22/UA_War/README.md

 Our team considered different options: Supervised and Unsupervised learning, Clastering, different Neural Networks for sentiment analysis.

-For sentiment analysis we eventually chose RoBERTa, because it is a free pretrained model from Meta (Facebook), and it is robustly optimized method for pretraining natural language processing (NLP) systems that improves on Bidirectional Encoder Representations from Transformers, or BERT, the self-supervised method released by Google in 2018.
+For sentiment analysis we eventually chose RoBERTa, because it is a free pretrained model from Meta (Facebook), and it is a robustly optimized method for pretraining natural language processing (NLP) systems that improves on Bidirectional Encoder Representations from Transformers, or BERT, the self-supervised method released by Google in 2018.

-For discovering trends and prediction we chose to use Supervised Machine Learning Linear Regression Model, considering that as result of prediction we will have negative sentiment, which is a number.
+For discovering trends and predictions, we chose to use a Supervised Machine Learning Linear Regression Model, considering that as result of prediction we will have negative sentiment, which is a number.

-As we intended to show that Ukrainian War news have impact on the trend of tweets negative sentiment, we need to predict the number of this sentiment for the days in our prediction dataset.
+As we intended to show that Ukrainian War news have an impact on the trend of tweets' negative sentiment, we needed to predict the number of this sentiment for the days in our prediction dataset.
 Our supervised machine learning model might predict, based on tweet data and information about news, whether a tweet's negative sentiment will rise or not.
-So far we have accomplished for the machine learning model to return to us the labels just for two days of war:
+So far, the machine learning model was able to provide us with labels just for two days of war:

 ![img15.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img15.png)

 We assume that we can predict the emotional importance of war events by the sentiment analysis of tweets.
 For the first segment, we used simple linear regression, but at the next segment we could try to use clusterization for Twitter users to obtain a more accurate trend prediction.

-Our mockup dataset has data for two days only from 180 days of war to date.
-This is due to the duration of the calculation of sentiment analysis data: even for that two days it took 6 hours to get the result due to the size of twitter data.
+Our mockup dataset has data for only two days from 180 days of war to date.
+This is due to the duration of the calculation of sentiment analysis data: even for those two days it took 6 hours to get the result due to the size of Twitter data.

 ## Technologies, languages, tools, and algorithms used throughout the project: